Aliases for RORC Gene

 RORC (RAR Related Orphan Receptor C) is a Protein Coding gene.
 Diseases associated with RORC include Immunodeficiency 42 and Anus Cancer.
-Among its related pathways are Cytokine Signaling in Immune system and Innate Immune System.
+Among its related pathways are Gene Expression and Circadian rhythm.
 Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and steroid hormone receptor activity.
 An important paralog of this gene is RORA.

 UniProtKB/Swiss-Prot for RORC Gene